Effective Prime Uniqueness: Proof of Theorem and its Corollaries

 It is important for the reverse mathematics to note that a requirement $R_\Phi$ being completely satisfied by stage $s$ is a computable condition.
 Therefore, a requirement $R_\Phi$ eventually becoming completely satisfied is a $\Sigma_1$ condition.

 \begin{defn} The stage $s$ approximation to $h_{\Phi}$ is denoted by $h_{\Phi, s}$ (or just $h_s$, if we're dropping the function subscripts).
 To initialize the stage $s - 1$ approximation $h_{s-1}$ at stage $s$ simply means to re-define it to be equal to $\emptyset$.
-(Even at this same stage $s$, some of the $h_{\Phi, s-1}$ that had been initialized might be re-defined, so that some of these $h_{\Phi, s}$ are non-empty by the end of stage $s$.)

 \end{defn}